VPN vs Proxy – let the better technology win!

 - Helping its users secure their torrenting activities.
 The VPN is legal, and so is downloading torrents.
 Still, there’s a fine line between legal and illegal torrenting activities.
 Therefore, as long as you make sure you won’t download copyrighted content, P2P file sharing is completely legal, but it still requires the security provided by the VPN.

-- Enabling the possibility to bypass geo-restrictions to access blocked websites and streaming services.
+- Enabling the possibility to bypass geo-restrictions to access blocked websites, streaming services, and games.
 We are all into streaming our favorite media content and chill.
 However, we need to be aware that some of the media streaming services or social media websites are geo-blocked, meaning that we are not able to access these services in any corner of the world.
 So, before going on an exotic holiday where we can’t stay away from our Netflix account, we need to be sure that we have an active VPN subscription.
 As it’s able to change your IP based on the servers locations you choose for your connection, the VPN can trick websites into seeing your location as an eligible one.
 In this way, you will be able to access geo-blocked websites wherever you are in the world.

 - Securing Tor connections.
 Accessing onion websites isn’t illegal, but it is clearly not secure.
 Just like the VPN, Tor enables a private way of communication, which is not as secure as the one provided by the VPN.
 So, using a VPN while accessing onion websites can help you rest assured you are surfing the web in complete anonymity.